jeromecoupe/webstoemp/src/blogposts/2019-04-27-multilingual-sites-eleventy.md

 }
 ```

-The values assigned to that `locale` key will be accessible in all our templates. `{% raw %}{{ locale }}{% endraw %}` would now output "fr" or "en" for any of our template files, depending on where that template file is located in our folder architecture.
+`{% raw %}{{ locale }}{% endraw %}` will now output "fr" or "en" for any of our template files, depending on where that template file is located in our folder architecture.

 ## Localised date filter